 4. Always Needing More

 Not necessarily, but it can lead to more.
 Many times they will flirt in front of you as if it's harmless fun.
 They think that if we see it with our own eyes that we will believe that it will never happen behind our backs.
-"Yes, he's a huge flirt, but he always flirts with me there so it's harmless."
+'Yes, he's a huge flirt, but he always flirts with me there so it's harmless'.
 Flirting is disrespectful under any circumstance and should always be a huge red flag—period!

 The saddest part of a cheater's personality is that they often carry emotional scars from their past.
-Many unfaithful partners were emotionally abused as children, were ignored; or had love and attention withheld.
+Many unfaithful partners were emotionally abused as children, were ignored or had love and attention withheld.
 Sometimes, their own role models were in messed up relationships.
 They are often emotionally dependent on their spouses or partners.
 The very thing they desire is the thing that causes them to cheat in the first place.
 Their fear of being alone is so huge that they need a backup plan; they need to know that someone is always available to them.

 If your partner has confessed to cheating in past relationships, you need to pay close attention.
 Often, this indicates the extent of their moral code.
 They have pretty much confirmed that they have no problem crossing the line and will likely do it again.
 Please don't buy into the excuses they will give for their previous mistakes.
-It doesn't matter if "she was a bitch" or if "it was already over."
+It doesn't matter if 'she was a bitch' or if 'it was already over'.
 Let's call a spade a spade.
 It's cheating and extremely disrespectful.

 9. Distorted View of Reality

-Cheaters often grew up in families where infidelity occurred, or a parent was disrespected in some other way.
+Cheaters often grew up in families where infidelity occurred or a parent was disrespected in some other way.
 I'm not saying that it is genetic, just pointing out that if a person grew up in such a disrespectful environment, then this behavior is all they know or have to model their own behavior after.